jordifierro/jordifierro.github.io/_posts/2016-02-22-rails-apicontroller-and-concerns.md

      # ./spec/controllers/api/v1/concerns/authenticator_spec.rb:23:in `block (3 levels) in <module:V1>'
 {% endhighlight %}

-To fix that I changed the route parameters to the controller path and call it with its name instead of 'anonymous' (i.e.: if `Api::V1::SomeController` the route is `'api/v1/some#method_name'`):
+To fix that I've changed the route parameters to the controller path and called it with its name instead of 'anonymous' (i.e.: if `Api::V1::SomeController` the route is `'api/v1/some#method_name'`):

 {% highlight ruby %}